johnsonjh/VEDIT/README.md

-This is the source code for **VEDIT** ⧸ **VEDIT‑PLUS**, derived from version 2.03b/2.33b (04/27/87), the commercial text editing system and (TECO-derived) text-oriented programming language, produced by Theodore Green and Greenview Data Inc. (formerly CompuView Products, Inc.) of Ann Arbor, Michigan.
+This is the source code for **VEDIT** ⧸ **VEDIT‑PLUS**, derived from version 2.03b/2.33b (04/27/87), the commercial text editing system and (TECO‑derived) text‑oriented programming language, produced by Theodore Green and Greenview Data Inc. (formerly CompuView Products, Inc.) of Ann Arbor, Michigan.